Although born a U.S. citizen, Mr. Ivanhoe

 Wanting to duplicate the kindness shown to him during his time SDSM+T,

 Mr. Ivanhoe set up the Ivanhoe Foundation to provide financial aid to selected foreign students studying in U.S. universities.
-Mr. Ivanhoe spent most of his working years in developing countries and observed first hand the plight of water - deprived localities He felt the most pressing need globally will be practical water-related degrees at the Masters level.
+Mr. Ivanhoe spent most of his working years in developing countries and observed first hand the plight of water - deprived localities.
+He felt the most pressing need globally will be practical water-related degrees at the Masters level.
+He summed up his observations in a typically succinct quote: "Oil is convenience, Water is life."

 Awards are to be made without regard to race, color, creed, or sex.